commpaslab/lpps5360/docs/schedule.md

 ### 11/8 Evaluation and Equity Tools

-* Heather Krause.
-We All Count Blog posts
+* We All Count Blog posts (Heather Krause)

   - Better for Who?
   - How to Make the Shift to Equitable Evaluation
   - Framing Research Questions that Reflect Who Is Expected to Change

-* Equity Impact Tools
-  - Add links
+* Urban Institute Posts

+  - Jonathan Scwabish and Alice Feng.
+2020.
+“Applying Racial Equity Awareness in Data Visualization.”
+Data@Urban Medium Post.
+  - Leah Hendey and Marcus Gaddy.
+2020.
+“Taking an Equity Lens to Our Data Practice.”
+Data@Urban Medium Post.

 ### 11/10 Memo 3 Round Robin